 Suppose you have VOCs in overburden and fractured crystalline bedrock, such as granite.
 As the granite has extremely low primary porosity, virtually all the contamination will be in the fractures.
 Although ERH can target the contamination in the overburden and fractures, the granite will remain cool.
 A simple solution is to heat the overburden with ERH and the rock with the TCH element, which can reduce costs dramatically.

 TRS FlexHeaterSM remediation services use a patented heater element to deliver energy into the formation.
 The remediation is better, faster and less expensive than currently available TCH systems.
 Imagine putting a Slinky into a small diameter pipe.
 The Slinky is a single wire, which we can heat up to about 800° Celsius.
 Although the wire is a single temperature, the Slinky-like design allows us to vary coil density throughout the entire length of the pipe.
 The greater the coil density, the greater the energy input to the formation.

 Suppose you had a layer of PCBs at four feet below ground surface (bgs) and coal tar at the top of bedrock at 30 feet bgs.
 TRS could install the heater element so that we deliver more energy at the four and 30-foot horizons than at other depths.
 Once we clean those strata, TRS can easily pull out the heater element, quickly reconfigure it and put it back into the well.

 Another advantage of the service is how extremely easy it is to handle and ship the components.
 Our employee-owners can adjust the vertical temperature profile of the heater well upon installation of the element.
-As it will fit inside a two-inch direct-push casing, installation costs are the lowest in the industry.
+As it will fit inside a small diameter casing, installation costs are the lowest in the industry.

 TRS Thermal Conduction Heating (TCH)